svalinn/ALARA/tools/ALARAJOYWrapper/README.md

 - Cross Sections: List of all non-zero neutron cross sections.

 ## Application of Processed Data to ALARA Data Conversion Methods
 Data library conversion to ALARA binary libraries is done with the `convert_lib` input block in the ALARA input file.
-Converting preprocessed TENDL/PENDF data contained in the resultant CSV from ALARAJOYWrapper is done as such in the input file:
+Converting preprocessed TENDL/PENDF data contained in the resultant space-delimited DSV from ALARAJOYWrapper is done as such in the input file:

     convert_lib ajoylib alaralib transFname decayFname alaraFname
 wherein:
 - `ajoylib` is the library value for ALARAJOY
-- `transFname` is the file path to the CSV containing the preprocessed FENDL3 transmutation data
+- `transFname` is the file path to the DSV containing the preprocessed FENDL3 transmutation data
 - `decayFname` is the file path to EAF decay data.
 - `alaraFname` is the file path template for resultant ALARA data libraries (.lib, .idx. .gam, .gdx)